rkhan113/recipe-server/README.md

 ---

+## Development Environment
+- OS Name: Microsoft Windows 11 (10.0.26100 N/A Build 26100)
+- Rust: rustc 1.86.0 (05f9846f8 2025-03-31)
+- Toolchain: stable-x86_64-pc-windows-msvc (default)

+---

 **# rest-api-start Branch**
 This branch adds a fully functional, Utoipa-documented REST API to the existing recipe server.
+It is now merged with main, so everything described below is reflected in the main branch.
+The original early stop version has been saved in a third branch.